How to Add Subtitles to Movie and TV Series in Digital and DVD Format

 4. How to Make Subtitles for a Movie by Yourself?

-If you can't find a subtitle online for your movie, or if want to add subtitle to a self-made video, you can create subtitles using a subtitle creation website, a text editor, or a movie editor.
+If you can't find a subtitle online for your movie, or if want to add subtitle to a self-made video, you can create subtitles using a subtitle editor, subtitle creation website, a text editor, or a movie editor.
 Here, we'll show you how to create a srt subtitle file with a text editor.

 Both Windows and Mac are pre-installed with a free text editor, Notepad for Windows and TextEdit for Mac.
 Now, let's open the text editor on your computer and learn how to create subtitles for a movie.